D♭ Major

 What are the inversions of D♭ major?

-The D♭ major chord has two different inversions, a 1st and 2nd inversion.
+The D♭ major chord has two different inversions, referred to as the first and second inversions.
 Learn how to form the inversions of D♭ major below.

-How to play the 1st inversion of D♭ major
+How to play the first inversion of D♭ major

 D♭ - Fifth finger (5)